binx-ux/airhub-binxix-v6/README.md

-Binxix Hub V6

-AirHub V2 Style Redesign

-Overview

-Binxix Hub V6 is a Roblox script hub featuring a complete UI redesign inspired by the AirHub V2 aesthetic.
-This version focuses on a premium visual style, smooth animations, modular structure, and automatic game detection with conditional feature loading.

-The hub supports multiple Roblox experiences and adapts its functionality depending on the current game.

-Features
-User Interface

-Full AirHub V2 inspired redesign

-Custom color palette with purple and pink accents

-Smooth tween animations using TweenService

-Modern tab system with active and inactive states

-Clean typography and consistent spacing

-Optimized UI performance

-Game Detection

-Automatically detects the current PlaceId

-Loads game-specific configurations

-Falls back to a universal mode if the game is unsupported

-Supported Games

-Arsenal

-MiscGunTest-X

-PR

-MTC

-Quick-Shot

-Sniper Duels

-Murder Mystery 2 (external loader)

-The Strongest Battlegrounds (external loader)

-Some games redirect to trusted external scripts when detected.

-ESP System

-Distance-based ESP color scaling

-Separate color definitions for close, medium, far, and very far targets

-Game-based ESP enable or disable logic
+# Binxix Hub V6 🚀
+### AirHub V2 Style Redesign

+A modern Roblox script hub featuring a clean AirHub V2–inspired UI, smooth animations, and automatic game detection with smart feature loading.

+Binxix Hub V6 focuses on performance, visuals, and ease of use while keeping the source closed and protected.

+---

+## ✨ Features

+###  User Interface
+- AirHub V2 inspired redesign
+- Smooth TweenService animations
+- Modern tab-based layout
+- Clean spacing, typography, and color consistency
+- Optimized for performance and stability

+###  Game Detection
+- Automatically detects the current PlaceId
+- Loads game-specific features
+- Falls back to universal mode when unsupported

+### 🕹 Supported Games
+- Arsenal
+- MiscGunTest-X
+- PR
+- MTC
+- Quick-Shot
+- Sniper Duels
+- Murder Mystery 2 (external loader)
+- The Strongest Battlegrounds (external loader)

+Some games automatically redirect to trusted external scripts.

+---

+## 👁 ESP System
+- Distance-based ESP color scaling
+- Separate colors for:
+  - Close targets
+  - Medium range
+  - Far range
+  - Very far range
+- Game-based ESP enable/disable logic

 ESP availability depends on the detected game.

-Supported Executors

-Binxix Hub V6 is designed to work with executors that support modern UI rendering, HttpGet, and environment access.

-Tested compatibility includes:

-Xeno

-Solara

-Wave

-Seliware

-Compatibility may vary depending on executor updates.
-Using outdated versions may cause UI or feature issues.

-External Script Handling

-For certain games, Binxix Hub V6 automatically unloads itself and redirects to an external script:

-Murder Mystery 2 uses Vertex

-The Strongest Battlegrounds uses Phantasm

-A custom loader notification UI is displayed during redirection.

-Services Used

-Players

-TweenService

-TeleportService

-RunService

-UserInputService

-Workspace

-Lighting

-HttpService

-Execution

-This script is intended to be executed through a compatible Roblox script executor that supports:

-HttpGet

-UI instance creation

-TweenService

-Global environment access

-Source Visibility and Usage

-This project is intended for use only as provided.

-You may run the script as-is, but modification, redistribution, or reverse engineering is not permitted unless explicitly authorized by the author.

-Disclaimer

-This project is provided for educational and experimental purposes.
+---

+##  Supported Executors
+Binxix Hub V6 is designed for executors that support modern UI rendering and HttpGet.

+### ✅ Tested Executors
+- Xeno
+- Solara
+- Wave
+- Seliware

+Executor updates may affect compatibility.
+Always use the latest version.

+---

+##  External Script Handling
+For certain games, the hub unloads itself and redirects automatically:

+- **Murder Mystery 2** → Vertex
+- **The Strongest Battlegrounds** → Phantasm

+A custom loader notification UI is shown during redirection.

+---

+##  Services Used
+- Players
+- TweenService
+- TeleportService
+- RunService
+- UserInputService
+- Workspace
+- Lighting
+- HttpService

+---

+## ▶ Execution
+This script must be executed using a compatible Roblox script executor that supports:
+- HttpGet
+- UI instance creation
+- TweenService
+- Global environment access

+---

+## 🔒 Source & Usage Policy
+This project is **closed-source**.

+You are allowed to:
+- Use the script as provided

+You are NOT allowed to:
+- Modify the script
+- Redistribute the script
+- Reverse engineer or decompile
+- Reupload or resell the script

+---

+## ⚠ Disclaimer
+This project is provided for educational and experimental purposes only.
 Use at your own risk.
-The author is not responsible for bans, data loss, or account actions resulting from usage.
+The author is not responsible for bans, data loss, or account actions.

+---

-Credits
+##  Credits

-Binxix
+**Binxix**
-UI redesign inspired by AirHub V2
+UI design inspired by AirHub V2
-External scripts credited to their respective authors
+External scripts belong to their respective authors